mlawrie/hereafter/README.md

 Hereafter sidesteps this problem entirely by making these tests look and work like regular low-level tests.

 ## Todo

+There are still some things let to do!
+This is really just notes for me right now.

-- Figure out how many poll attempts
+- Allow configuration of number of poll attempts
+- Improve test coverage of stacktract handling
 - Implement (much) longer polling for non-mocked endpoints
 - Jasmine support
 - React native example